United States Service Flags

-Rarely seen since World War II, family members of United States Military members are displaying United States Service Flags again to honor family members who are members of the United States Military, during the "War on Terrorism."
+Family members of United States Military members are displaying United States Service Flags again, something rarely seen since World War II, to honor family members who are members of the United States Military, during the "War on Terrorism."

 In 1967, the United States Congress Codified the Service Flag, specifying who is authorized to display the flags, and requiring a license granted by the Department of Defense for the manufacture and sale of service flags and lapel buttons.